blocsoc-iitd/zkbootcamp/README.md

 Additional Content (only for those interested):

-- [Bitcoin White Paper Exercises](https://github.com/cooganb/bitcoin-whitepaper-exercises){target=_blank} These are a series of exercises, built by [Kyle Simpson,](https://github.com/getify){target=_blank} for understanding some of the concepts outlined in the Bitcoin white paper.
+- [Bitcoin White Paper Exercises](https://github.com/cooganb/bitcoin-whitepaper-exercises) These are a series of exercises, built by [Kyle Simpson,](https://github.com/getify){target=_blank} for understanding some of the concepts outlined in the Bitcoin white paper.
 These are not easy, but if you really would like to understand these fundamentals as they apply to blockchains, this is a great place to start.
- - [CryptoHack](https://cryptohack.org/){target=_blank} "A fun free platform for learning modern cryptography"
+ - [CryptoHack](https://cryptohack.org/)"A fun free platform for learning modern cryptography"
- - [CryptoPals](https://cryptopals.com/){target=_blank} This is *very* advanced and intense, but real to-the-metal applied cryptography!
+ - [CryptoPals](https://cryptopals.com/) This is *very* advanced and intense, but real to-the-metal applied cryptography!
 I am putting this link in here and it scares me.

 ### Week 3: Scalability